schemetrica/automating-data-delivery-odk-central/README.md

 *Figure 2b*

-How did we determine which URL to use?
+How did we decide which URL to use?
 ODK Central makes this easy.
 Under the *Submissions* tab of any survey you'll see the option to *Analyze via OData*.
 Simply click on this button to display the URL.
 (*Figure 2c*):